Adult Dance Programs

 Adult Class Offerings

 As dancers, we know we can become the dance – but with Tap, the study of rhythm also allows us to become the music.
 In this class, students will be introduced to tap technique and vocabulary and then be invited to play with rhythm, syncopation, accent, compound steps, and polyrhythms.
-Classes are offered at two levels of ability and each class will introduce basic vocabulary as well as combination skills where students will be able to develop a sense of rhythms and patterns.
+Each class will introduce vocabulary as well as combination skills where students will be able to develop a sense of rhythms and patterns.
 Class consists of a warm-up, mini combinations either in a stationary or traveling time step, and finish with a creative dance piece.

 AfroCaribbean dance is an African-rooted style of dance woven with the multicultural influences of traditional Caribbean dance.
 This style is generally fast-paced, high energy, free spirited, and uses the whole body.